Orthotics are a pair of supportive devices placed inside your shoes, which positively alter your foot and ankle’s movement pattern.

-The orthotics are 3D printed by the laboratory, here in Melbourne, which is owned and operated by Podiatrists.
+The orthotics are manufactured here in Melbourne, which is owned and operated by Podiatrists.

-These orthotics are also 3D printed and light weight.
 There are 9 different styles, which vary in arch style and degrees of correction.
-They are an alternative to custom orthotics and are often well suited for children who are growing quickly.
+They are a cheaper price point and can be an alternative to custom orthotics, sometimes suited for children who are growing quickly.
 They must be carefully considered to ensure the foot appropriately matches these pre-determined styles and will fulfil the necessary requirements to achieve therapeutic benefit.